bazad/blanket/README.md

 ### Extracting host-priv from ReportCrash

-The attack plan is relatively straightforward:
+For the first stage of the exploit, the attack plan is relatively straightforward:

 1. Start the SafetyNet service and force it to stay alive for the duration of our attack.
 2. Use the launchd service impersonation primitive to impersonate SafetyNet.
 This gives us a new